kototoibashi/dvd-pickup-microscope-poc/docs/index.md

 ## Overview
 A microscope can be made by scanning a laser spot horizontally and vertically across a sample, measuring the intensity of the reflected light, and making an image.

+This technology allows the laser spot to be precisely aligned with the sample in um increments.
+We believe that this technology can be applied to fault injection attacks on LSIs by irradiating silicon dies with lasers.
+By controlling the lighting timing of the laser, it may be possible to "invert only a specific bit of memory at an arbitrary timing".

+## Scanning method
 The objective lens of the pickup has two voice coil motors for focusing and tracking, and can be moved in two axes.
 To make a microscope, each of the X and Y axes must be driven and scanned in addition to the Z axis of focus.
 The two axes of the objective lens are not enough for one axis, so a mechanism to drive the other axis must be created.
 Various methods have been proposed to compensate for the missing one axis.